fabianaapateanu/training-mobile-basic-practice-project/README.md

         //wait for 1500 milliseconds which is 1.5 seconds Thread.sleep(1500);
     ```
-    We have added the use of a wait method, `Thread.sleep(1500)`, which creates a pause of 1500 milliseconds = 1.5 seconds in execution, in order to make sure all elements
+    :exclamation: We have added the use of a wait method, `Thread.sleep(1500)`, which creates a pause of 1500 milliseconds = 1.5 seconds in execution, in order to make sure all elements
     are loaded properly after click.
 3. Tap the `Settings` button - continue to write in the test method:
     1. Identify the `Settings` element locator with Appium Inspector